Zasilkovna/WooCommerce/ai-docs/reference/packetery-core.md

 carries no persistence layer, no hooks and no user interface.

 The separation has one practical effect.
 A change of the Packeta API contract stays inside packetery-core, and a change of the WordPress integration stays outside it.
-The SOAP client is the single place where the API method names of Packeta appear [VERIFY: src/Packetery/Core/Api/Soap/Client.php#createPacket].
+The SOAP client holds the request class and the response class of every
+API operation, and the modules of the plugin call those operations by name [VERIFY: src/Packetery/Core/Api/Soap/Client.php#createPacket].

 > ⚠ add business context (elicitation)